arco2121/TinyMath/README.md

 ## Description

-It provides a lot of usefull elements such as:
+A Javascript library that provides a lot of usefull elements such as:
 - A rappresentation for real and complex number with arbitrary precision.
 - A built-in converter between different mesure units
 - An easy way to rappresent and parse easy and complex expressions